UncoderIO/Roota/README.md

 ![Logo](images/roota_logo.png)
 # Welcome to RootA
-Welcome to the RootA repository, a place that connects cybersecurity enthusiasts who are eager to collaborate on RootA rules and help evolve RootA as a single language for threat detection and response.
+Welcome to the RootA repository, a place that connects cybersecurity enthusiasts who are eager to collaborate on RootA rules and help evolve RootA as an open-source language for collective cyber defense.
 Despite all cyber defenders having a common goal, they tend to speak different languages.
 Driven by a common mission to bridge this gap and foster collective cyber defense, we’ve created this open-source RootA project.

 **Table Of Contents:**